Seiko Noda

 Seiko Noda (野田 聖子, Noda Seiko; born 3 September 1960) is a Japanese politician who served as Minister-in-charge of Measures against Declining Birthrate from October 2021 to August 2022.
 A member of the Liberal Democratic Party, she previously served as Minister for Internal Affairs and Communications from 2017 to 2018 under Shinzo Abe.
-Noda also serves in the House of Representatives, serving her fifth term for the 1st District of Gifu Prefecture.
+Noda has been a member of the House of Representatives since 1993.
 She is a self-described conservative and was a candidate in the 2021 Liberal Democratic Party Leadership Election, however she was eliminated in a run-off, placing fourth in the first round.

 Early life

-She was born in Kitakyushu, Fukuoka.
+She was born in now Kitakyushu, Fukuoka.
 Her grandfather, Uichi Noda (1903–1997) was a Vice Minister of Finance, and was later elected as a member of the House of Representatives serving as Minister of Construction and Director General of the Economic Planning Agency.
 She was born Seiko Shima, but before entering politics she was officially adopted by her grandfather and took his name.

 While enrolled at Futaba Academy (雙葉学園) Secondary School in the Tokyo suburb of Denenchofu.
 She moved to the United States and attended Jonesville High School in Jonesville, Michigan, for one year and graduated.
 In 1983, she graduated from the Sophia University (上智大学 jōchi daigaku) Foreign Language Department with a major in Comparative cultural studies, and took a job with the Imperial Hotel.